-United Overseas Insurance Limited (UOI or the Company) is a limited liability company incorporated and domiciled in Singapore and is listed on the Singapore Exchange Securities Trading Limited (SGX-ST).
+United Overseas Insurance Limited (%JOI+or %be Company+) is a limited liability company incorporated and domiciled in Singapore and is listed on the Singapore Exchange Securities Trading Limited.

 The Company is a member of the United Overseas Bank Group.
-The holding company which is also the ultimate holding company of UOI is United Overseas Bank Limited (UOB), incorporated in Singapore, which owns 58% of the issued share capital of the Company.
+The holding company and ultimate holding company of UOI is United Overseas Bank Limited (%JOB+), which is incorporated in Singapore and owns 58% of the issued share capital of the Company.

-On 28 April 2015, A.M.
+On 27 April 2016, A.M.
 Best affirmed the Companyos financial strength rating of A+ (Superior) and issuer credit rating of ‰a-‰ According to A.M.
-Best, the ratings reflect UOIos excellent risk-adjusted capitalisation, excellent operating performance and business profile as a member of the UOB Group.
-On 27 April 2016, A.M.
+Best, the ratings reflect UOlos strong risk-adjusted capitalisation, excellent operating performance and favourable business profile as a member of the UOB Group.
+On 25 April 2017, A.M.
 Best affirmed the Companyos current credit ratings and considered the outlook for the ratings to be stable.